scimad/scimad.github.io/_posts/2019-06-05-starting-opengl.markdown

 If you don't already have one, please install it properly.

 Once the g++ compiler is ready, you simply need to install OpenGL libraries to your system.
-Technically, OpenGL is just a system specification for rendering interactive 3D graphics and there's no such think like an OpenGL SDK library.
+Technically, OpenGL is just a system specification for rendering interactive 3D graphics and there's no such thing like an OpenGL SDK library.
 The OpenGL specification describes an abstract API for drawing 2D and 3D graphics.
-There's a libGL.so that comes with the drivers and OpenGL has many langauage bindings such as WebGL (JavaScript), WGL (C).
+There's a `libGL.so` that comes with the drivers and OpenGL has many langauage bindings such as WebGL (JavaScript), WGL (C).
 There are also OpenGL C binding provided by iOS and Java and C bindings provided by Android.

-Mesa is one such open-source implementation of OpenGL API specification.
+`Mesa` is one such open-source implementation of OpenGL API specification.
 To install Mesa Libraries, simply run the following commands in the terminal:
 {% highlight bash%}
 $ sudo apt-get update
 $ sudo apt-get install freeglut3 freeglut3-dev